MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/index.md

 ## Data ingestion tools

 Data ingestion is the process used to load data records from one or more sources to import data into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.
-Azure Data Explorer provides several tools and connectors to facilitate data ingestion.
+Azure Data Explorer provides several tools and connectors for data ingestion.

 * [LightIngest](../../lightingest.md) - Help utility for ad-hoc data ingesting into Azure Data Explorer
 * [One-click ingestion](../../ingest-data-one-click.md) - Tool to quickly ingest data and automatically suggest tables and mapping structures